robbertvdzon/pepernotenmachine/launcher/source/README.md

 - `src/dispenser.cpp` controls the dispenser through `FastAccelStepper`.
 - `src/sequence.cpp` coordinates the pull motor, end switch, timers, and LED 1.
 - `src/button.cpp` debounces the button in an interrupt and FreeRTOS task.
-- `src/led.c` drives the three indicator LEDs with a periodic FreeRTOS timer.
+- `src/led.c` drives the three indicator LEDs with a periodic FreeRTOS timer and stops the timer when all LEDs are static to save power.
 - `include/config.h` contains pin assignments, UUIDs, and motion limits.

 ## Build, upload, and monitor